How To Stay in Shape While Working From Home

 Use Your Breaks Wisely

-Both the previous ways to stay in shape while working from home focused more on the fact that you don’t have your daily commute anymore.
-The following points explore the advantages of being at home throughout the day.
-For example, you can use breaks to your advantage.
-We’re not talking about your lunch break—reserve that one for eating.
-We’re talking about any others you take.
+Both the previous ways to stay in shape while working from home focused more on the fact that you don’t have your daily commute anymore—extra time you can commit to yourself, rather than letting work gobble it up.

-If you don’t have longer breaks, it’s still a good idea to step away from your desk every hour.
+Use every break you're legally allowed to take.
+Step away from your desk every hour.
 You can use this time to stretch, walk around a bit, or even fit in a few pushups or another easy-to-do exercise.
 Whatever you choose will help get the blood flowing and give you a short mental break from your work.

 Consider a Standing Desk